LLnCSoftware/mserve/README(original).md

     * If preferred servant is not available choose any free (i.e., not busy) servant.
     * The message ``(1234; "proc1 `IBM)`` is forwarded to the selected servant unchanged.

+## todo-t9
+[Define error handling strategy]
+QUESTION: We need to clarify our error handling approach:
+1. What happens if all servants are busy?
+2. How do we handle servant failures?
+3. Is there retry logic?
+This impacts system reliability and debugging.

 3. When the servant responds with a result table
     * The message ``(1234; <result table>)`` is sent from the servant to mserve\_np.